jking13/MergeBack/README.md

 ## Running
 - Change `api.key` property in `src/main/resources/application.properties` to your api key
- - If you don't wish to use the api then setting `input.test.response.enabled=true` will emulate api interaction using the file configured by `input.test.reponse.file`
+ - If you don't wish to use the api then setting `input.test.response.enabled=true` will emulate api interaction using the file configured by `input.test.response.file`
 - `./gradlew run`

 ## Building